VivekP97/deploying-ai/05_src/assignment_chat/readme.md

 1. Open a terminal (or Git Bash for Windows).
 2. Navigate to the `05_src` folder of this repository.
 3. Execute the command `python -m assignment_chat.app`.
 Alternatively, you can run the starter script I created for convenience: `./start_a2.sh`.
+  - Note: The command in the `start_a2.sh` script contains the flag `-u` which makes python not buffer output and instead output it immediately.
+I had to do this in order to view logs in the terminal on my Windows Git Bash terminal.
 4. Open a browser and enter `http://localhost:7860` into the navigation bar to open the gradio chat interface.